sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ```

 This function is used to build order parameters when the component loads
-initial data for the page, and the order params are then passed to a
+initial data for the page, and the order parameters are then passed to a
 `speculateTransaction` action in `CheckoutPage.duck.js`.
 That action, in
 turn, calls the template server using the correct endpoint and the order
 parameters provided.